eclipse-cyclonedds/cyclonedds-python/docs/source/idl.rst

 Objects
 ^^^^^^^

 You can also reference other classes as member type.
-These other classes should be :func:`@dataclass<python:dataclasses.dataclass>` or :func:`@idl<cyclonedds.idl.idl>` classes and again only contain serializable members.
+These other classes should be :class:`IdlStruct<cyclonedds.idl.IdlStruct>` or :class:`IdlUnion<cyclonedds.idl.IdlUnion>` classes and again only contain serializable members.

 .. code-block:: python
    :linenos:

-   from cyclonedds.idl import idl from cyclonedds.idl.types import sequence
+   from dataclasses import dataclass from cyclonedds.idl import IdlStruct from cyclonedds.idl.types import sequence

-   @idl
+   @dataclass
-   class Point2D:
+   class Point2D(IdlStruct):
       x: int
       y: int

-   @idl
+   @dataclass
-   class Cloud:
+   class Cloud(IdlStruct):
       points: sequence[Point]

 Serialization
 ^^^^^^^^^^^^^

 If you are using a DDS system you should not need this, serialization and deserialization happens automatically within the backend.
 However, for debug purposes or outside a DDS context it might be useful to look at the serialized data or create python objects from raw bytes.
-For this there are two functions: :func:`serialize<cyclonedds.idl.serdata.serialize>` and :func:`deserialize<cyclonedds.idl.serdata.serialize>`.
-These automatically get added to classes decorated with :func:`@idl<cyclonedds.idl.idl>`.
+By inheriting from :class:`IdlStruct<cyclonedds.idl.IdlStruct>` or :class:`IdlUnion<cyclonedds.idl.IdlUnion>` the classes you define automatically gain ``instance.serialize() -> bytes`` and a ``cls.deserialize(data: bytes) -> cls``  functions.
 Serialize is a member function that will return :class:`bytes<python:bytes>` with the serialized object.
 Deserialize is a :func:`classmethod<python:classmethod>` that takes the :class:`bytes<python:bytes>` and returns the resultant object.
+You can also inspect the python builtin ``cls.__annotations__`` for the member types and the ``cls.__idl_annotations__`` and ``cls.__idl_field_annotations__`` for idl information.

 .. code-block:: python
    :linenos:

-   from cyclonedds.idl import idl
+   from dataclasses import dataclass from cyclonedds.idl import IdlStruct

-   @idl
+   @dataclass
-   class Point2D:
+   class Point2D(IdlStruct):
       x: int
       y: int